- COVIDCert NI – Easy Read Privacy Information

 COVID Certification has been introduced to enable you to prove your Covid status via a certificate.

 This may be used when required, for example if you wish to travel to a country that requires you to produce a Covid Certificate to gain entry to that country.
-To enable you to do this to the standards set by the European Union (EU), the Department of Health and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have developed and delivered the COVID Certification Service (CCS) and associated mobile COVIDCERTNI App (App).
+To enable you to do this to the standards set by the European Union (EU), the Department of Health, through the Digital Health and Care NI (DHCNI) team, have developed and delivered the COVID Certification Service (CCS) and associated mobile COVIDCERTNI App (App).

-People can now apply for a digital or paper-based vaccination/recovery or exemption certificate to travel abroad, or to use to access other events/venues if required locally.
+People can now apply for a digital or paper-based vaccination/recovery to travel abroad, or to use to access other events/venues if required locally.

 2. What does the COVID Certificate Service and App do?